CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

   * [E) PathSettingsCLI](#e---pathsettingscli) - set the paths to use
   * [F) General](#f---general) - general command line help

-Note that ReportCLI, FollowUpCLI, MzidCLI and PathSettingsCLI options can also be appended to PeptideShakerCLI command lines.
+Note that ReportCLI, FollowUpCLI, MzidCLI and PathSettingsCLI options can also be appended directly to PeptideShakerCLI command lines.

 All command line options have the same overall structure and only differ in the features and parameters available.